scotty-james/Doggy-And-Soul--MS4/README.md

 - [Jigsaw](https://jigsaw.w3.org/css-validator/) - was used to vaidate all CSS code.
 - [W3C Markup Validation](https://validator.w3.org/#validate_by_input) - was used to validate the HTML within the code base.

+---

+# <p align="center">Testing

+## W3C Validation

+The following pages were passed through the official W3C validation site with no errors returning: